 Now that we’ve gone over the quintessential tasks that the accounting process consists of, we can move to discuss the reasons behind the implementation of automated accounting technology.

 While each part of the accounting system can be automated, the role that accountants play in the ecosystem does not diminish.
-On a conceptual level, automation assists humans rather than taking their place.
+On a conceptual level, automation requires human intervention (rather than taking human jobs).

 Hence the next part of this article describes the most important benefits related to the automation of accounting systems.